 The Brazilian wandering spider, or banana spider, is the world’s most dangerous arachnid, found in the Amazon jungle.
 The spider’s scientific name, Phoneutria, means “murderess” in Greek, and they carry enough venom to kill an adult with a single bite, although anti-venom means fatalities are rare now.
 The Brazilian wandering spider is hairy and brown, with a body of 2 inches in length and a leg-span of over 6 inches.
 They get their name from their hunting style which differs from most arachnids.
 Rather than building webs to catch their prey, they roam the forest floor at night and attack other spiders and insects.
 For this reason they are considered extremely aggressive, and will rear back when approached, although this is actually a defence mechanism.

-The green anaconda is the world’s largest snake, and can grow to over 300 feet long and weigh over 550 pounds!
+The green anaconda is the world’s largest snake, and can grow to over 30 feet long (over 9 metres) and weigh over 550 pounds!
 As they are non-venomous many people take for granted the fact that even a young snake can easily kill a human.
 They are the strongest constrictors in the world, and kill their prey slowly by asphyxiation.
 Their jaws are attached by ligaments rather than bones, which means they can swallow their dinner whole and can eat most large mammals also found in the Amazon rainforest.
 Green anacondas lay in swampy marshes and streams waiting for their prey, and only need to eat every few months if they get big enough meals.